danspielman/Laplacians.jl/README.md

 This version is compatabile with Julia 0.6.
 It will not work with Julia 0.5.X.

+Changes:

+* Added `approxCholSddm`, a wrapper of `approxCholLap` that solves SDDM systems.

 ## Version 0.1.4, June 6, 2017

 This is the current version.
 It is what you retrieve when you run `Pkg.add("Laplacians")`.